rprioul/waterfall_d3_v4/README.md

 ## Suggestions

-If you have any suggestions of possible improvments, please reach out to me on github.
+If you have any suggestions of possible improvements, feel free to reach out to me on github.